MetasharpNet/AI-Upscale/README.md

 Download the latest release to get executables and models as well : https://github.com/MetasharpNet/AI-Upscale/releases

 Simply run .cmd files to convert pictures from _input directory of either tool.

+The pictures must be embed into zip, rar, cbz or cbr archives files.